Open-Future-Belgium/puppet_rspec_demo/README.md

   - Added some extra describe "" do statements , to get a better rspec output
   - path-properties
-    - using rubys filepath class
+    - using ruby's filepath class for validation
+    - disables Mozilla-NSS features tlscacertificatefile and :tlscacertificatekeyfile
+    - added extra test, for correct absolute path
     - all tests pass

 tag v.0.0.2.6